Freelance writer Jane Edwards casts her eyes over accessibility in Belgian hotels and other accommodation in Belgium.

 Its efforts in this regard are award-winning.
 In 2013, the Belgian destination information provider, ‘Visit Flanders,’ won the Amadeus and WTM Travel Experience Award for accessible travel.
 Belgium is a highly innovative country, and improving accessibility is both an ongoing effort and a priority.
+Here’s an overview of accessibility in Belgian hotels.

 Meeting the basic criteria of accessibility